stormchaserroleplaying/stormchaserRPG/Spells/2/Transmutation/index.md

 You touch a creature and bestow upon it a magical enhancement.
 Choose one of the following effects; the target gains that effect until the spell ends.

 *Bear's Endurance.* The target gains +1d on Constitution checks.
-It also gains 1dR temporary stamina, which are lost when the spell ends.
+It also gains +1dR temporary stamina, which are lost when the spell ends.

-*Bull's Strength.* The target gains +1d on Strength checks, and their carrying capacity doubles.
+*Bull's Strength.* The target gains +1d on Strength checks and their carrying capacity doubles.

 *Cat's Grace.* The target gains +1d on Dexterity checks.
-It also doesn't take damage from falling 20 feet or less if it isn't incapacitated.
+It also doesn't take damage from falling 20 feet or less if it isn't [incapacitated](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Incapacitated/).

 *Eagle's Splendor.* The target gains +1d on Charisma checks.